timsum/hello-world/README.md

 # hello-world
 A hello world project to start things off.

 I'm working on a project to develop a notation for harmony, in binary, similar to figured bass and jazz charts.
-The computer should be able to analyze a chord *and* its function, and thus extrapolate (improvise) based on any input -- especially gesture and situation-tension.
+The computer should be able to analyze a chord *and* its function, and thus extrapolate (improvise) based on any input -- especially gesture- and situation-tension.

 The system is largely built, from an algorithmic point of view, and at present working in C as a Puredata external.